AaveChain/FestivalTicketNFT/README.md

 In "price": 1 ether (This means you are selling the ticket for 1 Ether) Click the "transact" button to execute the transaction.
 That's it!
 You've successfully explained how to buy tickets from the organizer and sell tickets to others within the specified price limit.
-Make sure to replace the example addresses (0xYourAddress and 0xBuyerAddress) with actual Ethereum addresses when you interact with the contract.
+Make sure to replace the example addresses (0xourAddress and 0xBuyerAddress) with actual Ethereum addresses when you interact with the contract.

 **Cases:**

 **You can buy tickets from the organizer at a fixed price in the currency token.**

-In your code, the buyTicket function allows users to purchase tickets from the organizer at a fixed price specified by the ticketPrice function.
+In our code, the buyTicket function allows users to purchase tickets from the organizer at a fixed price specified by the ticketPrice function.
 The fixed price is set to 1 ether, and users can buy tickets by sending Ether equal to or exceeding this fixed price.
 So, this condition is met.

 **You can buy and sell tickets to others, but the price can never be higher than 110% of the previous sale.**

-In your code, the sellTicket function checks that the selling price (price) does not exceed 110% of the previous sale price (maxPrice).
+In our code, the sellTicket function checks that the selling price (price) does not exceed 110% of the previous sale price (maxPrice).
 If the price is within this limit, the ticket can be sold.
 So, this condition is met.

 **Add a monetization option for the organizer in the secondary market sales.**

-In your code, when a ticket is sold in the secondary market (i.e., when someone other than the organizer sells a ticket), the organizer receives a cut defined by the organizerCutPercentage, which is 5% in your example.
+In our code, when a ticket is sold in the secondary market (i.e., when someone other than the organizer sells a ticket), the organizer receives a cut defined by the organizerCutPercentage, which is 5% in our example.
 This percentage is deducted from the selling price, and the remaining proceeds go to the seller.
 So, this condition is also met.